 "We'll hike through 15 different ecosystems," Wilfredo tells our small group at the Salkantay Trail briefing.
-I'm travelling with Mountain Lodges of Peru who offer the only lodge-to-lodge hike along this route: luxury lodges, gourmet meals and hot tubs sound good to this fairweather hiker.

 It's a much longer route than the Inca Trail at 74 kilometres (46 miles) but it's hiked over six days, with day seven at Machu Picchu.
 Some ascents are certainly testing, for the amateur hiker at least – such as the 4,600-metre-high Salkantay Pass, the trail's highest point – but the pace isn't rushed, there's an emergency horse, and it helps to know there's a delicious meal (and hot tub and log fire) waiting.
 You can even book a massage.
 And if you don't want to hike, swap for horse-riding, biking and zip wires.